William A. McDade, MD, PhD

 2018 - 2019

 William A. McDade, MD, PhD, a board-certified anesthesiologist, was elected to the American Medical Association Board of Trustees in June 2016.
-He serves as executive vice president and chief academic officer for the Ochsner Health System in New Orleans, which is Louisiana’s largest nonprofit, academic, multispecialty health care delivery system with more than 2,700 affiliated physicians and over 19,000 employees.
+A medical educator, he served most recently as executive vice president and chief academic officer for the Ochsner Health System in New Orleans, which is Louisiana’s largest nonprofit, academic, multispecialty health care delivery system with more than 2,700 affiliated physicians and over 19,000 employees.
+In addition to serving on Ochsner’s leadership team, he directly oversaw the system’s undergraduate, graduate and continuing medical education programs and shaped its research agenda.

-Prior to that Dr. McDade was a professor of anesthesia and critical care at the University of Chicago, where he completed terms as deputy provost for research and minority issues and served as associate dean for multicultural affairs at the Pritzker School of Medicine.
-Dr. McDade previously served as a director for the Accreditation Council on Graduate Medical Education and as a member of the National Board of Medical Examiners.
-He now serves the U.S. Department of Education as a member of the National Committee on Foreign Medical Education and Accreditation.
+Prior to his appointment at Ochsner, Dr. McDade was a professor of anesthesia and critical care at the University of Chicago, where he completed terms as deputy provost for research and minority issues and served as associate dean for multicultural affairs at the Pritzker School of Medicine.
+Dr. McDade has served as a director for the Accreditation Council on Graduate Medical Education (ACGME), as a member of the National Board of Medical Examiners (NBME), and as a member of the U.S. Department of Education’s National Committee on Foreign Medical Education and Accreditation.
+He currently serves as the AMA Board representative to the NBME’s Coalition for Physician Accountability.

-Dr. McDade has held numerous leadership roles at the state and local levels.
-He is a past president and past board of trustees chair of the Illinois State Medical Society and the Chicago Medical Society.
+Dr. McDade is a past president and past board of trustees chair of both the Illinois State Medical Society and the Chicago Medical Society.
 A recipient of the 2012 Chicago Medical Society “Physician of the Year” Award, Dr. McDade was named a senior scholar at the Bucksbaum Institute for Clinical Excellence in 2013, and, in 2016, recognized by the University of Chicago Alumni Association for Distinguished Service.

 Dr. McDade received his undergraduate degree in chemistry from DePaul University, his PhD in biophysics and theoretical biology from the University of Chicago, and his medical degree from Chicago’s Pritzker School of Medicine Medical Scientist Training Program.
 He completed his internship in internal medicine at the University of Chicago and residency training in anesthesiology at the Massachusetts General Hospital-Harvard Medical School.
-A member of Alpha Omega Alpha, Dr. McDade’s clinical care and research focuses primarily on clinical anesthesiology and the treatment of sickle cell disease.
+A member of Alpha Omega Alpha and recipient of the National Medical Association’s James Whittico Award, Dr. McDade has made clinical anesthesiology and the treatment of sickle cell disease the focus of his clinical care and research.